-A student is deemed to reside in Queensland if the student's home address is in Queensland.
-Home address refers to the residential address where the student lives with a parent or guardian, or on their own (if living independently).
+A student is deemed to be living or residing in Queensland if their home address is in Queensland.
+Home address refers to the residential address where the student lives with a parent or guardian, or on their own (if they are living independently).

-A student travelling interstate or overseas who continues to undertake a full service delivery course in distance education and fulfils all other required distance education criteria, can be included in the Census, if the home address remains in Queensland during the time of travel and there is no temporary or permanent relocation of the main residential address to another State or Country.
-This only applies to short term arrangements.
+You can still include a student travelling interstate or overseas who continues to undertake a full-service delivery course in distance education and fulfils all other required distance education criteria, as long as their home address remains in Queensland during the time of travel and they do not temporarily or permanently relocate to another state or country.
+This concession applies only to short-term arrangements.

-It is the responsibility of the school to keep evidence that Queensland continues to be the student's main place of residence and that the interstate or overseas travels are a temporary arrangement.
-The evidence should make it obvious that the student is not resettling interstate or overseas, and that the travels are transient in nature.
+The school is responsible for keeping evidence confirming that the student's main place of residence remains in Queensland and that any interstate or overseas travel is a temporary arrangement.
+The evidence should make it obvious that the student is not resettling interstate or overseas, and that any travel is transient.